And sometimes, on a bright and sunny Friday morning, when everything should be going your way… there are going to be lawnmowers.

 And there was quiet.
 I could still hear the humming as they buzzed around the lower courts.
 I rallied and still lost 6-3.
 And the day, came back into focus.
 I congratulated the young man as I was catching my breath on the bench at the side of the court.

 “I’m sorry I got so upset by the mowers,” I said.
 “Yeah, it’s okay, they were loud.”

 I Can’t Talk About What’s Bothering Me, Really

 It’s personal.
 This struggle of mine.
 This derailment of my beautiful long-term plans and my beautiful morning.
 And the devil did show up in my life.
 In the form of a snarling dog that was preventing me from getting into my home.
-In the form of a rock concert represented how I would imagine a demonic torture service would look and feel.
-In the form of a person who has been working to erase me.
-And, in the end, sometimes the devil wins.
-Sometimes, we’ve got to fold our hand, let go of our winnings, and concede defeat.
+And in a rock concert that represented a demonic torture service.
+And, ultimately, in the form of a person who has been working to erase me.
+In the end, sometimes the devil wins.
+Sometimes, we’ve got to fold our cards, let go of our winnings, and concede defeat.
 The devil is cunning and baffling.
 He has many allies.
 And his most powerful weapon is indifference.